Buffalo vs. Akron NCAA Football Odds, Plays and Insights | October 23, 2021

 Akron Stats and Trends

-- This year, the Zips have two against the spread wins in four games as an underdog of 11 points or more.
+- The Zips have been underdogs by 11 points or more four times this season and have covered the spread twice.

-- Akron's games this season have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).
+- Akron's games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).

-- When Akron scores more than 27.9 points, it is 2-0 against the spread and 2-0 overall.
+- Akron is 2-0 against the spread and 2-0 overall when the team records more than 27.9 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.